The Government have released some advice for parents about keeping mentally well in these difficult times. The advice is as follows:

 If you can’t do the things you normally enjoy because you are staying at home, try to think about how you could adapt them, or try something new.
 There are lots of free tutorials and courses online and people are coming up with innovative online solutions like online pub quizzes and streamed live music concerts.

-This can help with difficult emotions, worries about the future, and can improve wellbeing.
+Take time to relax and focus on the present: This can help with difficult emotions, worries about the future, and can improve wellbeing.
 Relaxation techniques can also help some people to deal with feelings of anxiety.
-For useful resources see and .
+For useful resources see Every Mind Matters and NHS’ mindfulness page.

 Please see advice on how to look after your mental health and wellbeing during the coronavirus (COVID-19) outbreak or visit Every Mind Matters for clear advice and actions to take care of your mental health and wellbeing.